Home

 Custom software — frequently asked questions and answers

-A small project or an MVP can be implemented within a few months.
-Larger systems require between six months and more than a year, depending on the scope.
+A small project or an MVP can be delivered within a few months.
+Larger systems, depending on scope, take between six months and more than a year.

-Yes, a hybrid approach is often adopted.
-Standard software performs generic functions such as Office or CRM and the individual software supplements or integrates further processes.
+Yes, a hybrid approach is often chosen.
+Standard software handles generic functions like Office or CRM, and custom software adds or integrates additional processes.

-Open source libraries or frameworks are often used to reduce development costs.
-License conditions must be checked, especially if the software is distributed or distributed commercially.
+Open-source libraries or frameworks are often used to reduce development effort.
+Licence terms need to be reviewed, especially if the software is sold commercially or passed on.

 More articles